aestheticise/aestheticise/README.md

 Here are some ideas to get you started:

-- I’m currently learning Java , C++
+- I’m currently learning Java , C#
 - 🇱🇹 My minecraft account is : https://namemc.com/profile/kuschelnde.3